fulmicoton/fulmicoton.github.io/_posts/2013-08-10-pagecache.markdown

-# What can we do?
-Mincore to the rescue.
+# What can we do? mincore to the rescue.

-What can we do then?
 A database may mmap and munmap files or you may restart your process, or a process may mmap a file that have been just created by another process.
 In that case, `pmap` figures are not exactly reliable.

-I don't know any linux command that answer this question, but `[mincore](http://man7.org/linux/man-pages/man2/mincore.2.html)` is a system call that makes it possible to give and accurate map of the page of your virtual memory that are resident.
+I don't know any linux command that answer this question directly, but `[mincore](http://man7.org/linux/man-pages/man2/mincore.2.html)` is a system call that makes it possible to give for any page whether it is resident or not.

-We can therefore, mmap a file, and ask mincore whether accessing each or each byte would trigger a major page fault or not.
+We can therefore mmap a file, and ask mincore whether accessing each or each byte would trigger a major page fault or not.

 I wrote a little utility doing that, and you can find it on [github](https://github.com/poulejapon/isresident).
 Let's use to take a look at our `libsqlite3` file.